 Tai chi & tea

 During dinner Martha mentioned that she had to get up early the next morning to go to tai chi.
-Our interest was piqued — since moving to SF over a decade prior we’d become interested in learning tai chi but hadn’t found a group to join.
+Our interest was piqued — since moving to SF over a decade prior we’d become interested in learning tai chi but hadn’t found a group yet.

 Martha was happy to tell us about her group and invited us to join.
 She later told us she didn’t expect that we would show up but that next week we had figured out a combination of walking and public transit to get us from Oakland to the park in Richmond and we were there.